 - Limit hiking to the cooler hours of the day.
 We finished our morning hikes by 11AM, ideally you should stop by 10AM.
 The temperatures become somewhat more bearable around 6PM again, so you can do a nice sunset hike in the evening.

 - Spend the warmest hours of the day by the pool of your hotel or go rafting.
 Book a hotel in Moab, close to the entrance of the park, so that you don’t have to spend hours in the car.
 We stayed at Aarchway Inn, great location and huge family rooms that sleep 6.
+Check also our hand-picked selection of the best Moab hotels for any budget.

 - You can do the scenic drive in Arches during the hot hours of the day as well, just limit your time outdoors.